russhughes/st7789_mpy/README.md

   `BLACK`.
 See the fonts directory for example fonts and the utils directory for a font conversion program.
 Currently has issues with characters > 127.

+- `ST7789.draw(vector_font, s, x, y[, fg, bg])`

+  Draw text to the display using the specified hershey vector font with the coordinates as the lower-left corner of the text.
+The foreground and background colors of the text can be set by the optional arguments fg and bg, otherwise the foreground color defaults to `WHITE` and the background color defaults to `BLACK`.
+See the README.md in the fonts directory for example fonts and the utils directory for a font conversion program.

+- `ST7789.jpg(jpg_filename, x, y [, method])`

+  Draw JPG file on the display at the given x and y coordinates as the upper left corner of the image.
+There memory required to decode and display a JPG can be considerable as a full screen 320x240 JPG would require at least 3100 bytes for the working area + 320x240x2 bytes of ram to buffer the image.
+Jpg images that would require a buffer larger than available memory can be drawn by passing SLOW for method.
+The SLOW method will draw the image a piece at a time using the Minimum Coded Unit (MCU, typically 8x8).

+- `ILI9342C.bitmap(bitmap, x , y)`

+  Draw bitmap using the specified x, y coordinates as the upper-left corner of the of the bitmap.
+See the imgtobitmap.py file in the utils folder for a python utility to create compatible bitmaps from image files using the Pillow Python Imaging Library.

 - `ST7789.width()`

   Returns the current logical width of the display. (ie a 135x240 display